skkafawi/Unsuperviesd_ML_project/README.md

   - Clone this repository to your local machine.
   - Ensure you have the necessary dependencies installed (list them in a requirements.txt file).
   - Run the provided Jupyter Notebook or Python script to reproduce the analysis and clustering.

+#Contributing
+Contributions to this project are welcome!
+If you find any issues or have suggestions for improvement, please open an issue or submit a pull request.